 11. Customize sound effects

-As you interact with macOS, you hear a variety of sound effects.
+As you interact with macOS, you’ll hear a variety of sound effects.
 While some people will be happy with these default alerts, you may be interested in customizing them to suit your own preferences.

 You’ll find most of these options by clicking the Apple menu, then System Preferences, then Sound.
-Under Sound Effects, you can see all of the different clips macOS uses to alert you about an update or warn you about a problem.
+Under Sound Effects, you can see all the clips macOS uses to alert you about an update or warn you about a problem.
 Click on any item on this list to hear the sound.
 You can also individually adjust the volume level of each effect using the slider below it.
 Finally, you can turn all audible notifications off by unticking the Play user interface sound effects box.

 12. Configure external speakers